ChrisWoo0443/cs100-final-project/README.md

 > /task tasklist for viewing all the task lists

+> Type /tasklist select {#} to see tasks in a task list.

+> ExampleTaskList:

-> HighestPriority | Due: Unknown
+> HighestPriorityTask | Due: Unknown

-> 2ndHighestPriority | Due 12/4/2024
+> 2ndHighestPriorityTask | Due 12/4/2024

-> 3rdHighestPriority | Due 13/4/2025
+> 3rdHighestPriorityTask | Due 13/4/2025

 > Type /task view {#} to see the specific details of a task.